ariary/magnet/README.md

 ### Obfuscation/Encryption

 As you can see, it uses <code>linux_juicy_files_<b>obfuscated.txt</b></code>.
 To avoid detection system, as we are seeking for sensitive files, **the different files we want to grab must not be in clear text within the binary** .
-Hence it used basic basic encryption with the key to decrypt embedded in binary. *(The aim is only to avoid AV and Detection system not to have strong encryption scheme)*
+Hence it used basic encryption with the key to decrypt embedded in binary. *(The aim is only to avoid AV and Detection system not to have strong encryption scheme)*

 To build the obfuscated list:
 ```shell